jhpyle/docassemble/_docs/roles.md

 his cats -- but it is important to anticipate and control for rare cases.

+# <a name="twouser"></a>A two-user interview that does not use the roles system

+You do not need need to use the role-switching system to have a multi-user interview.
+It helps, though, to use the [user login] system to keep track of who the user is.
+Here is an example of an interview where two users each sign a document:

+{% include demo-side-by-side.html demo="multi-user" %}

 [`default role` initial block]: {{ site.baseurl }}/docs/initial.html#default role
 [`role` modifier]: {{ site.baseurl }}/docs/modifiers.html#role
 [fields]: {{ site.baseurl }}/docs/fields.html